-Unlike getting to the top of Norway or the interior of the Yukon to see the northern lights, Churchill is easy to reach via direct flight from Winnipeg, the capital and main city of Manitoba.
+Unlike getting to the top of Norway or Siberia or the interior of the Yukon to see the northern lights, Churchill is easy to reach via direct flight from Winnipeg, the capital and main city of Manitoba.
 While Churchill is technically subarctic, lying below the Arctic Circle, its geographic location at the edge of the frozen expanse of Hudson Bay gives it a distinctly Arctic climate and feel, as well an Arctic cultural identity.

-Two Different Private Settings for Aurora Observation
+Four Different Private Settings for Aurora Observation

 The Northern Lights…Plus Much More!

-Photography Workshops Hone Your Technique
+Photography Workshops Improve Your Technique

 Access to the Best Photography Locations

-You won’t have to spend a lot of money on a heavy parka, boots and insulated gloves you may only wear once.
-We supply you with this arctic-weather gear to use while you’re in Churchill.
+No Need to Buy a Heavy Parka and Boots—We Provide Them You won’t have to spend a lot of money on winter gear you may only wear once.
+We supply you with an arctic-weather jacket, boots and insulated gloves to use while you’re in Churchill.

-Unlike typical group tours, we limit our photo expeditions to a maximum of just 10 guests.
-This ensures one of the prime advantages of our special photography trips: one-on-one time with your Expedition Leader to ask questions and get expert tips for improving your photos.
+A Small Group Means More Engagement with Your Photography Guide Unlike typical group tours, we limit our photo expeditions to just 10 guests.
+This ensures one-on-one time with your Expedition Leader to ask questions and get expert tips for improving your photos.
 And you’ll have quieter moments in the natural settings that are our focus.

-Your guide is not only exceptionally knowledgeable about our northern environs, from its wildlife and geology to climate and cultures – but a photography expert as well, with in-depth experience in capturing images of the aurora borealis and the Arctic landscape.
-Since all of our NHA Expedition Leaders average 15 years’ of guiding experience—with additional training and resources provided by WWF’s top scientists—your trip is sure to be a learning adventure as well as a once-in-a-lifetime photography thrill.
+Your Professional Guide is Both a Naturalist and Accomplished Photographer Your guide is not only exceptionally knowledgeable about our northern environs, from its wildlife and geology to climate and cultures – but a photography expert as well, with in-depth experience in capturing images of the aurora and the Arctic landscape.
+Since all of our NHA Expedition Leaders average 15 years’ of guiding experience—with additional training and resources provided by WWF’s top scientists—your trip is sure to be a learning adventure as well.
 See Expedition Leader bios with traveler comments regarding the quality of our expert guides.

-Natural Habitat Adventures offers you our exclusive guarantee that clearly states that we will meet the high expectations we set forth in our promotional materials.
+Our Quality-Value Guarantee Ensures Your Satisfaction Natural Habitat Adventures offers you our exclusive guarantee that clearly states that we will meet the high expectations we set forth in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise.

-Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our small-group nature adventures, World Wildlife Fund, the world’s leading environmental conservation organization, has named Natural Habitat its worldwide travel partner—a designation that makes us exceedingly proud!
+Natural Habitat Adventures Is World Wildlife Fund’s Travel Partner Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our small-group nature adventures, World Wildlife Fund, the world’s leading environmental conservation organization, has named Natural Habitat Adventures its worldwide travel partner—a designation that makes us exceedingly proud!